Login

 Books

--READING MATERIALS FOR ORAL EXAM OF NON-ATTENDING STUDENTS
+READING MATERIALS FOR ORAL EXAM OF NON-ATTENDING STUDENTS

 A) Fundamental Rights in European Constitutions:

 In order to study this section, student has to refresh his/her knowledge on post WW2 European constitutionalism.
-A useful tool is A. Buratti, Western Constitutionalism, Springer, with special attention to Chapter 6 and 7: (i) fundamental rights issues and (ii) constitututional review, both in national constitutions as well as in European Constitutional Space.
+A useful tool is A. Buratti, Western Constitutionalism, Springer, 3rd edition, with special attention to Chapter 6 and 7: (i) fundamental rights issues and (ii) constitututional review, both in national constitutions as well as in European Constitutional Space.

 Compulsory Readings: